zhaojj2209/tp/docs/UserGuide.md

 ```
 Sets the monthly expense limit in the finance tracker to be `$400.00`.

+> :information_source: &nbsp; After executing this command, the UI will automatically switch to the [Overview tab](#221-overview-tab).

 ### 4.8 Savings Goal

 Want to save up for the new PlayStation 5 but can't seem to no matter what?
 Fine$$e has you covered!